caleb-chu/Grin-Programming-Language-Interpreter/README.md

 DIV	Float	Float	Float	7.5 / 3.0 = 2.5
 DIV	Integer	Float	Float	7 / 2.0 = 3.5
 DIV	Float	Integer	Float	7.0 / 2 = 3.5
-Any combination of types not listed above (e.g., dividing a float by a string) is a runtime error, which means that the program terminates with an error message.
-Additionally, division by zero (i.e., a DIV statement where the operand is either an integer or floating-point zero) is a runtime error.
+Any combination of types not listed above is a runtime error, which means that the program terminates with an error message.
+Additionally, division by zero is a runtime error.

 Subroutines